etfre/edit-utils/README.md

 - `c` : tells the extension to include the search match from the selection
 - `e` : tells the extension to exclude the search match from the selection (default behavior)
 - `d` : tells the extension to delete selections
+- `m` : tells the extension to move to search match, clearing any current selection
 - `number` : select the n occurrence of the searched word

 ## Extension Settings